Which SSD should I choose, SATA or NVMe?

-SSD is an auxiliary storage device that uses semiconductor memory, and is superior to HDD in terms of read/write speed, quietness, power consumption, and impact resistance.
-SSD is further divided into multiple connection standards such as SATA and NVMe, and Backblaze, which provides cloud storage services, explains what these standards are.
+SSD is an auxiliary storage device that uses semiconductor memory, and is superior to HDD in terms of read/write speed, quietness, power consumption, and shock resistance.
+SSDs are further divided into multiple connection standards such as SATA and NVMe, and Backblaze, which provides cloud storage services, has summarized the characteristics and unsuitability of each.

 NVMe vs. M.2 Drives: Which SSD Is Right for You?

 Backblaze also explains the connection method 'M.2'.
-The M.2 is smaller than the conventional 2.5-inch one, and is a type that connects directly to the motherboard of a PC without the need for a cable.
-It supports both SATA and NVMe, and game consoles may use this connection method due to its high versatility and size.
-A typical example is PlayStation 5, which officially supports M.2 SSD with a recent software update.
-You can check the procedure to actually install the SSD in the following article.
+M.2 is smaller than the conventional 2.5-inch type, and connects directly to the PC motherboard without requiring a cable.
+It supports both SATA and NVMe, and some game consoles use this connection method due to its versatility and size.
+A typical example is the PlayStation 5, which officially supports M.2 SSDs with a recent software update.
+You can check the steps to actually install the SSD in the article below.

-I added SSD to PlayStation 5 and checked the change of load time and startup time -- GIGAZINE
+I added an SSD to PlayStation 5 and checked the changes in loading time and startup time - GIGAZINE

-Backblaze also pointed out that 'technical constraints,' 'budget,' 'needs,' and 'speed' should be taken into consideration when deciding which SSD to choose.
-While NVMe is more powerful than SATA, some older devices may not have the components needed for NVMe connectivity, or the CPU may need to be upgraded to maximize NVMe connectivity performance. . .
+Backblaze also points out that 'technical constraints,' 'budget,' 'needs,' and 'speed' should be considered when deciding which SSD to choose.
+While NVMe offers higher performance than SATA, some older devices may not have the necessary components for NVMe connectivity or require a CPU upgrade to maximize the performance of NVMe connectivity. .

-Also, NVMe is more expensive than SATA, and even with the same capacity, the price can be doubled.
-'If you want high performance in bulk file transfers and games, it's worth investing in a high-priced NVMe SSD,' says BackBlaze.
+NVMe is also more expensive than SATA, and the price can be twice as much for the same capacity.
+BackBlaze says, ``If you want high performance for large file transfers and games, investing in a high-priced NVMe SSD is worth it.''

-BackBlaze recommends that you always back up your data before replacing the SSD and store it on your device, in your local storage, or in a remote location.
+BackBlaze recommends that you back up your data before replacing your SSD and store it in three locations: on the device, on local storage, and in a remote location.